dliang55/website/content/authors/admin/_index.md

 highlight_name: true
 ---

-Darren Liang is currently a Project Manager at the University Health Network working under the supervision of Dr. Kâmil Uludağ at the University of Toronto affiliated {{< staticref "https://brain-to.github.io/" "newtab" >}}BRAIN-To Lab{{< /staticref>}}.
-He supports research administration, management, and operations while expanding on his research interests and experience in cognitive neuroscience, big data, and how integration can help us better understand the brain.
+Darren Liang is a Project Manager at the University Health Network, working under the supervision of Dr. Kâmil Uludağ at the University of Toronto–affiliated {{< staticref "https://brain-to.github.io/" "newtab" >}}BRAIN-To Lab{{< /staticref>}}.
+He supports research administration, management, and operations while pursuing his research interests in cognitive neuroscience and big data, and exploring how their integration can improve our understanding of the brain.

-While his current work is in scientific operations, his background spans from industry to academia, from pharmaceutical clinical trials (Phase I) to academic research.
-He leverages experience from clinical research, statistics, and various technologies to complement his approach to research management.
-He has worked over the years in various positions using multimodal neuroimaging such as MEG, MRI, EEG, and PET; analyzing data using Python, MATLAB, and R; in addition to teaching statistics using JASP and SPSS.
+While his current work is in scientific operations, his background spans industry and academia, from pharmaceutical clinical trials (Phase I) to academic research.
+He leverages experience in clinical research, statistics, and various technologies to complement his approach to research management.
+Over the years, he has worked in various positions using multimodal neuroimaging such as MEG, MRI, EEG, and PET; analyzing data with Python, MATLAB, and R; and teaching statistics using JASP and SPSS.

 {{< icon name="download" pack="fas" >}} To learn more, download my {{< staticref "uploads/CV_Liang_Darren_2025_Nov.pdf" "newtab" >}}CV{{< /staticref >}}.